jeffblankenburg/31-days-of-vibe-coding/outlines/week2.md

 ## Day 11 – Code Reviews with AI

 **Abstract:**
-Your AI can review your pull requests, catch errors, and suggest refactors—but it needs coaching.
-We’ll show you how to set up effective AI code reviews, complete with custom checklists and observability awareness to catch silent failures.
+Your AI can review your pull requests, catch errors, and suggest refactors, but it needs coaching.
+I'll show you how to set up effective AI code reviews, complete with custom checklists and observability awareness to catch silent failures.

 ### Outline
 1. **Intro Story** – The moment you realize your AI reviewer never sleeps.